baffalop/advent2021/README.md

 Solutions to [Advent of Code 2021](https://adventofcode.com/2021) in Haskell.

 `app/Main.hs` defines a CLI for running solutions.
-Pipe the input text into the executable, and specify day and part to run.
 (Run with `--help` to see options.)
+It uses the AoC REST API to fetch inputs—you must provide a session key via `-k`.
+Inputs are cached in the `input` folder (in the working directory, which should be the project root).

 Individual solutions are in `src/DayX/Solution.hs`.